DevelopedByAli/Weather-Journal-App-project-by-Ali/README.md

 ### Node.js and Express Environment

-Firstly Node.js and Express were installed to the local machine from the command line.
-Then as follows:
+First of all Node.js and Express are installed.
+Then

 1. The project file `server.js` requires Express: